 Based on this great success, one of the next goals in modern cosmology is to reveal the primordial curvature perturbations on a smaller scale than the $\m{Mpc}$ scale.
 In this context, CMB distortion can be a powerful probe~\cite{2012MNRAS.419.1294C,2014PTEP.2014fB107T,2014MNRAS.438.2065C}.
-Although the small-scale perturbations are smoothed out due to the Silk damping, the energy flows dissipated in the process of the Silk damping creates the distortions from the blackbody spectrum in the CMB energy spectrum~\cite{1991ApJ...371...14D,1994ApJ...430L...5H,2012MNRAS.425.1129C}.
+Although the small-scale perturbations are smoothed out due to the Silk damping, the energy flows dissipated in the process of the Silk damping create the distortions from the blackbody spectrum in the CMB energy spectrum~\cite{1991ApJ...371...14D,1994ApJ...430L...5H,2012MNRAS.425.1129C}.
 Hence, measurements of the CMB distortion allow us to understand the small-scale perturbations more~\cite{1994ApJ...430L...5H, 2012ApJ...758...76C,2012PhRvL.109b1302P, 2012PhRvD..86b3514D,2013MNRAS.434.1619C}.
 In fact, from the measurements of CMB distortion by COBE/FIRAS, the constraint of the primordial power spectrum, $P_\zeta \lesssim 10^{-5}$ for the wave number range, $k \approx 1-10^4~\rm Mpc^{-1}$ was suggested in Ref.~\cite{2012ApJ...758...76C}.
 Furthermore, it is suggested that in the next-generation CMB measurements like PIXIE \cite{2019arXiv190901593C}, the constraint would improve in order of $P_\zeta \lesssim 10^{-8}$.

-Future measurements of redshifted 21-cm signal are also expected to be useful to measure the small-scale perturbations.
+Future measurements of the redshifted 21-cm signal are also expected to be helpful in measuring the small-scale perturbations.
 Since the 21-cm signal is emitted by the transition of the neutral hydrogen, in which the electron flips its spin, the measurements of the spatial fluctuations in the redshifted 21-cm signal can trace the evolutionary history of the matter density fluctuations before the epoch of reionization~(for a comprehensive review, see~Ref.\cite{2006PhR...433..181F}).
 Redshifted 21-cm measurements have the potential to explore the density perturbations on smaller scales than the Silk scale~\cite{2004PhRvL..92u1301L}.
-To accomplish these measurements, the Square Kilometre Array (SKA) project, building the largest radio telescope with over a square kilometer of collecting area, is proceeding now.
+To accomplish these measurements, the Square Kilometre Array project, building the largest radio telescope with over a square kilometer of collecting area, is proceeding now.